iglu-contest/task1-starting-kit/README.md

 An example submission
 ============

 #### In the following sections, we will show how to convert baseline models from paper [Collaborative Dialogue in Minecraft](http://juliahmr.cs.illinois.edu/Minecraft/ACL2019.html) to a submission of IGLU task-1.
+You can download the baseline submission [here](https://drive.google.com/file/d/19DVFkeIPeGzE4d0yN1Pxz-gtFbEs6idH/view?usp=sharing).

 Environment setup
 -----------------